Garden Decor Ideas

 Container Gardening Basics

 Container gardening is not only beautiful, but it saves space with visual attractions that never fail to grab attention.
-You don’t need a lot of experience or a plot of land to make your own little garden.
+You don’t need a lot of experience or a plot of land to make your own little garden project.
 Just a few containers will get you started with growing no matter how much, or little, space you might have.
 Container gardening is one of the fastest and easiest gardening forms to learn.
-Whether flowers, veggies or herbs are in your sights, these handy tips will help your container garden flourish.
+Whether flowers, veggies or herbs are in your sights, these handy tips will help your diy container garden flourish.

 Container Selection Is Key

-Plastic containers are not meant for the long haul, while terracotta pots often require more watering.
+Plastic containers are not meant for the long haul, while terracotta or clay pots often require more watering.
 Take a look around your home to see if there are any containers that could be transformed into your new container garden, like an old wheelbarrow or bucket.
 Be sure to thoroughly scrub all your pots and rinse well before planting.

 After selecting the design, the next step is to choose the best locations for your garden.
 Be sure to measure the specific area the containers will occupy, so you’ll fill it up with the right number of containers.